nellobrunelli/dogs/README.md

-# A stupid app for randon dogs
+# A silly app for randon dogs

 Datas are taken from